WANdisco/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 ### Configure the ADLS Gen1 storage

-1. Log in to the user interface via a web browser.
+1. Log in to the UI via a web browser.

    `http://<dockerhost_IP_address>:8081`